Server recovery

 Change the CentOS boot kernel

-The following describes how to change the boot kernel in CentOS.
-In this section, it is described with the example of changing the boot kernel into CentOS Linux (3.10.0-1127.19.1.el7.x86_64) 7 (Core).
+To change the boot kernel in CentOS, follow these steps.
+In this section, it is described with the example of changing the boot kernel into CentOS Linux (3.10.0-1127.19.1.el7.x86_64) 7 (Core):

-1. Run the following commands to check the current kernel settings.
+1. Run the following commands to check the current kernel settings:

 [root@centos ~]# grub2-editenv list